Group Steering: Approaches Based on Power Moments: Numerical examples

 \section{Numerical examples}

 In the previous sections, we proposed algorithms for steering a vast group of agents, either characterized as a probability density function or an occupation measure.
-In this section, we perform numerical simulations on different types of distributions, supported on $\mathbb{R}$ or a compact subset of $\mathbb{R}$, with multiple modes or a single mode, to validate our proposed algorithms.

-We first simulate the steering of a vast group of agents as a probability density function.
-We begin with unconstrained control, i.e., the control inputs $u(k)$ are not constrained.
+In this section, we perform numerical simulations on different types of distributions supported on $\mathbb{R}$, to validate our proposed algorithms.
+We first simulate the steering of group agents as a probability density function.